 NONSTEROIDAL ANTI-INFLAMMATORY DRUG (NSAID)/HORMONE

-Arthrotec is a prescription medication that was approved by the Food and Drug Administration (FDA) in 1997 to treat people with certain forms of arthritis.
-Arthrotec is prescribed for those who have a high risk of developing gastrointestinal problems while using traditional non-steroidal anti-inflammatory drugs (NSAIDs).
+Arthrotec is a prescription medication that was approved by the U.S. Food and Drug Administration (FDA) in 1997 to treat people with certain forms of arthritis.
+Arthrotec is prescribed for those who have a high risk of developing gastrointestinal problems while using traditional nonsteroidal anti-inflammatory drugs (NSAIDs).
 Arthrotec is used to treat pain, stiffness, and swelling caused by psoriatic arthritis.

-Arthrotec is a combination drug containing both Diclofenac and Misoprostol.
+Arthrotec is a combination drug containing both diclofenac and misoprostol.
 Diclofenac is an NSAID.
 NSAIDs help reduce fever, pain, and inflammation.
 Diclofenac is believed to work by inhibiting the production of chemicals that promote inflammation in the body.
 Misoprostol is a synthetic prostaglandin, a hormone with many functions in the body.
 Misoprostol is believed to help prevent and treat stomach ulcers by reducing the amount of acid produced in the stomach.

 How do I take it?

 Arthrotec is taken orally as a tablet two to four times a day.
 Take Arthrotec with food at the same times each day.
 Swallow the tablets whole without chewing or crushing them.

 If you are a woman of childbearing age, your doctor may ask you to take a pregnancy test before beginning treatment with Arthrotec.
 You must use effective birth control while taking Arthrotec.